kaspernissen/docs.humio.com/content/release_notes/_index.md

 pre: "<b>9. </b>"
 ---

+## 2018-03-15
+Regular update release.
+Data migrations: Yes, but compatible both ways: Users on dataspace can now have multiple roles.

+- [Audit logging](installation/audit-logs.md) BETA feature.
+There is now a `humio-audit` dataspace with audit log of user actions on Humio.
+- License keys in UI now ignore whitespace for ease of inserting keys with line breaks.
+- Fixed bug: In uncommon cases when ingesting a large bulk of events that were not compressible at all, the non-compression could fail.
+- Fixed bug: "Export to file" failed on Sandbox dataspaces.

 ## 2018-03-13
 Regular update release.
 Data migrations: No.
+Version: 2018-03-13T07-55-33--build-2206--sha-582948b69f04dc9201ecefbeaa10c19aac1633cd

 - Introduced [licensing](/operation/installation/license/).
 Humio requires a license to run.
 It can run in trial mode with all features enabled for a month.
 - Fixed bug: In some scenarios the browsers back button had to be clicked twice or more to go back.